Note: This article is intended for all people who have vaginas, regardless of gender.

 And it’s especially awesome for those of you who feel like direct clitoral stimulation is too much pressure, even bordering on painful.
 You can still enjoy clitoral stimulation without touching the glans clitoris directly!

 That being said, the want to orgasm during penis-in-vagina (or toy-in-vagina) intercourse is really common.
-So here’s a suggestion: have your partner position him or herself in such a way during missionary that your pubic bones are on-level and your partner is positioned over your shoulder.
+So here’s a suggestion: Have your partner position themselves in such a way during missionary that your pubic bones are on-level and your partner is positioned over your shoulder.